unicode-org/message-format-wg/spec.md

 ### Terminology

-* `Message` - single, complete, stringifiable, message to be communicated (visually, audibly etc.) to the user
+- `Message` - Single, complete, stringifiable, message to be communicated (visually, audibly etc.) to the user
-* `Message Part` - subset of a message
+- `Message Part` - Subset of a message
-* `Placeholder` - part of the message which contains resolvable logic (variable, reference etc.)
+- `Placeholder` - Part of the message which contains resolvable logic (variable, reference etc.)
-* `Literal` - message part which contains hardcoded string
+- `Literal` - Message part which contains hardcoded string
-* `Variable` - value passed from the runtime context to the message to be used in message resolution
+- `Variable` - Value passed from the runtime context to the message to be used in message resolution
-* `Reference` - reference of one message from within another
+- `Reference` - Reference of one message from within another
-* `Term` - type of a message which contains localizable standalone term (brand name, name of a monster, custom term for a shopping cart etc.)
+- `Term` - Type of a message which contains localizable standalone term (brand name, name of a monster, custom term for a shopping cart etc.)
-* `Dynamic Reference` - composable system which uses dynamically provided information (variable) to select a message or term to be indluded in another
+- `Dynamic Reference` - Composable system which uses dynamically provided information (variable) to select a message or term to be indluded in another
-* `Function` - processing entity which takes variables and options on an input, and, potentially using contextual information, returns an output to be used in message formatting
+- `Function` - Processing entity which takes variables and options on an input and, potentially using contextual information, returns an output to be used in message formatting
-* `Partially Resolved Variable` - Combination of a variable with options that the developer may provide to the message resolution
+- `Partially Resolved Variable` - Combination of a variable with options that the developer may provide to the message resolution
-* `FormattedMessage` - intermediate form of a message which contains list of parts to be used as an input to for user interface framework or localization tooling.
+- `FormattedMessage` - Intermediate form of a message which contains list of parts to be used as an input to for user interface framework or localization tooling.
-* `Group` - set of messages which are semantically related to the aspect of a user interface
+- `Group` - Set of messages which are semantically related to the aspect of a user interface
-* `Resource` - type of a group of messages which are stored together
+- `Resource` - Type of a group of messages which are stored together
-* `Comment` - A free flowing textual content that can be attached to any part of the message or resource
+- `Comment` - A free flowing textual content that can be attached to any part of the message or resource
-* `Meta` - semantic information attached to messages or resources that can be used by the localization tooling (screenshot, role of the message etc.) or by runtime user interface toolkit (emphasis and tone information for voice assistant etc.)
+- `Meta` - Semantic information attached to messages or resources that can be used by the localization tooling (screenshot, role of the message etc.) or by runtime user interface toolkit (emphasis and tone information for voice assistant etc.)

 ### Goals

-* Provide generic composable localization system to supplement Unicode and Web needs
+- Provide generic composable localization system to supplement Unicode and Web needs
-* Build on top of Unicode, ICU and CLDR solutions
+- Build on top of Unicode, ICU and CLDR solutions
-* Enable the system to be easy to integrate into rich user interface toolkits (graphical, voice operated and ambient)
+- Enable the system to be easy to integrate into rich user interface toolkits (graphical, voice operated and ambient)
-* Enable extensibility and customizability of the system for the needs of different software projects and organizations
+- Enable extensibility and customizability of the system for the needs of different software projects and organizations
-* Provide rich capabilities for developing high quality CAT tools and analytical tools for software release and maintenance
+- Provide rich capabilities for developing high quality CAT tools and analytical tools for software release and maintenance
-* Ensure high quality error fallbacking models to provide degradable user experience in error cases
+- Ensure high quality error fallbacking models to provide degradable user experience in error cases

 ### Non-goals

-* Supply all possible linguistic features via algorithmic solution
+- Supply all possible linguistic features via algorithmic solution

 ## Conformance